AlecAivazis/graphql-over-kafka/docs/source/services/index.rst

 Services
 ========

-Services are the building block of nautilus applications.
+Services are the building block of nautilus clouds.
 Very simply, a nautilus service is a standalone process that responds to actions sent over the global event queue, maintains and mutates some internal state according to the action, and provides a summary of that internal state via a GraphQL API.